-MARCH 19, 2006 U.S. Treasury agents in Utah arrest David J. D'Addabbo for allegedly threatening Internal Revenue Service employees with "death by firing squad" if they continued to try to collect taxes from him and his wife.
+his wife.
 D'Addabbo, who was reportedly carrying a Glock pistol, 40 rounds of ammunition and a switchblade knife when he was seized leaving a church service, allegedly wrote to the U.S. Tax Court that anyone attempting to collect taxes would be tried by a "jury of common people.
 You then could be found guilty of treason and immediately taken to a firing squad."
+In August

-In August, D'Addabbo pleads guilty to one charge of threatening a government agent in exchange for the dismissal of three other charges of threatening IRS agents.
+D'Addabbo pleads guilty to one charge of threatening a government agent in exchange for the dismissal of three other charges of threatening IRS agents.

 He is sentenced to time served and released the same year as his arrest.

-<< APRIL 26, 2007 Five members of the Alabama Free Militia are arrested in north Alabama in a raid by federal and state law enforcement officers that uncovers a cache of 130 homemade hand grenades, an improvised grenade launcher, a Sten Mark submachine gun, a silencer, 2,500 rounds of ammunition and almost 100 marijuana plants.
+MARCH 19, 2006 U.S. Treasury agents in Utah arrest David J. D'Addabbo for allegedly threatening Internal Revenue Service employees with "death by firing squad" if they continued to try to collect taxes from him and grenade launcher, a Sten Mark submachine gun, a silencer, 2,500 rounds of ammunition and almost 100 marijuana plants.
 Raymond Kirk Dillard, the founder and "commander" of the group, pleads guilty to criminal conspiracy, illegally making and possessing destructive devices and being a felon in possession of a firearm.
-Other members of the group - Bonnell "Buster" Hughes, James Ray McElroy, Adam Lynn Cunningham and Randall Garrett Cole - also plead guilty to related charges.
+Other members of the group - Bonnell "Buster" Hughes, James Ray McElroy, Adam Lynn Cunningham and Randall Garrett Cole also plead guilty to related charges.
 Although Dillard, who complained about the collapse of the American economy, terrorist attacks and Mexicans taking over the country, reportedly told his troops to open fire on federal agents if ever confronted, no shots are fired during the April raid, and the "commander" even points out booby-trap tripwires on his property to investigators.
-Dillard and Cole draw the harshest sentences, with releases scheduled for 2012 and 2018, respectively.
+Dillard draws the harshest sentence, with his release scheduled for May 2012.
+Cole is released in December 2009; Cunningham is released in June 2009; Hughes is released in January 2009; and McElroy is released in August 2010.